-In most states, liability only auto insurance coverage is the most basic level of auto insurance that you can buy for your vehicle.
-There is a minimum amount of liability car insurance coverage required by law in almost every state.
-You can often find cheap insurance to purchase that will help you meet your state's minimum requirements and keep you legally covered on the road.
+In most states, minimum liability auto insurance coverage is the most basic level of auto insurance you can buy for your vehicle.
+Every state has its own car insurance laws that mandate the minimum amount of liability insurance required to drive legally in that state.
+You can often find cheap insurance that will help you meet your state's minimum requirements and keep you legally covered on the road.

-Sticking to liability car insurance is an easy way to keep your insurance costs low, but it's not an option for every driver.
-For instance, if your vehicle is leased or financed, you may be required to carry coverage that goes beyond liability insurance.
-Also, keep in mind that if you're in an accident, or your car is vandalized or stolen, you'll have to pay for your car to be repaired or replaced.
-As we'll explain below, liability insurance coverage doesn't pay for damages to your car.
+Sticking to liability-only car insurance is one way to keep your insurance costs low, but it's not an option for every driver.
+For instance, if you're leasing or financing your vehicle, you may be required to carry coverage that goes beyond minimum liability insurance.
+Also, keep in mind that if you have liability-only coverage and you're at-fault in an accident, or if your car is vandalized or stolen, you'll have to pay for your vehicle to be repaired or replaced.
+As we explain below, liability insurance coverage doesn't pay for damages to your car.

-- Bodily Injury Liability helps pay for medical and legal protection if another person sustains bodily injury in an accident where you are found at fault.
+- Bodily injury liability coverage helps pay for another person's medical expenses and your legal protection if another person sustains bodily injury in an accident where you are at fault.

-- Property Damage Liability helps pay for damage to another's property caused while operating your vehicle.
+- Property damage liability coverage helps pay for damage you cause to another's property while operating your vehicle.

 Again, the amount of required basic liability car insurance varies by state.

 Am I required to have more than liability car insurance?

 You might be required to have more than liability coverage depending on where you live, whether your vehicle is financed or leased, or your driving history.
 Some states also require no-fault insurance (also referred to as personal injury protection or PIP) and/or uninsured motorist insurance coverage as part of the minimum required financial responsibility.
 Click here to learn more about the requirements in your state.